delphian/public-key-infrastructure-example/README.md

 ## Installation

 #### UB16-CA-OFFLINE SETUP
+* Install Ubuntu (in our case 16)
+* Remove wifi card.
+Unplug physical network cable.
+Disable CD/DVD and USB boot in BIOS. __Never restore this machine's connection to a network__
 * From non privledged user directory: `git clone https://github.com/delphian/public-key-infrastructure-example.git`
 * Enter repository `cd public-key-infrastructure-example`
 * Switch to root `sudo su -`
 * Execute `./root_ca_initialize.sh`
   * Create directory structure
-   * Create root Certificate Authority (CA) private key and encrypt
+  * Create root Certificate Authority (CA) private key and encrypt (ca.*DOMAIN*.key.pem file). __Do not echo the contents of this file to the terminal__. __Do not transfer over a computer network__.
-     * Supply a PEM password for the root CA private key and save to a safe location. _Do not transmit over a computer network_. _Do not store on a network attached device_.
+    * Supply a PEM password for the root CA private key and save to a safe location. __Do not transfer over a computer network__. __Do not store on a network attached device__.
    * Create root Certificate Authority (CA) certificate and self sign with private key (ca.*DOMAIN*.crt.pem file)
    * Create root Certificate Authority (CA) certificate revocation list (CRL) (revoked.crl file)

+## Resources
+ * (https://www.hohnstaedt.de/xca/)[X - Certificate and Key management]